 How to get your second booster dose

-- book a vaccine appointment on a day and time that suits you, or
+- book a vaccine appointment on a day and time that suits you

 - call HSELive for an appointment on 1800 700 700

-You may also be able to get your second booster from participating GPs and pharmacies.
+You may also be able to get your second booster from your GP.